Tom Corbin: S.C. Senate

+Political positions

+Marijuana

+Corbin has generally been against the legalization of medicinal marijuana, consistently voting against advancing the legislation out of sub-committees and committees he sits on.
+In a new round of legalization proposals in 2024, Corbin got the senate to adopt his amendment that would allow landlords and property owners to prohibit vaping cannabis products in their homes.

 Controversy

 Corbin has been involved in controversy regarding comments he has made about women.
 In 2015, in a comment directed at South Carolina Sen. Katrina Shealy, the lone female senator at the time, Corbin said, "Well, you know God created man first.
 Then he took the rib out of man to make woman.
 And you know, a rib is a lesser cut of meat."
-Corbin later apologized, claiming that the comment was made "in jest", and additionally said that Shealy "chose to be offended and make a big deal out of all this".
-Shealy, in addition to accepting Corbin's apology, later responded that "whether the person speaking them thinks they are in jest or not, these words are hurtful and disrespectful."
-In addition, Corbin has allegedly remarked that women "do not belong in the South Carolina General Assembly", but rather "at home baking cookies" or "barefoot and pregnant".
+Corbin later apologized, claiming that the comment was made "in jest", and that Shealy "chose to be offended and make a big deal out of all this".
+Although accepting his apology, Shealy later responded that "whether the person speaking them thinks they are in jest or not, these words are hurtful and disrespectful."

+Corbin has also allegedly remarked that women "do not belong in the South Carolina General Assembly", but rather "at home baking cookies" or "barefoot and pregnant".

 Personal life

 Corbin is married to Leann Robertson, with whom he has two children.
 The family currently resides in Travelers Rest.
 Corbin is a Baptist, and serves as a deacon and Sunday school teacher at Clearview Baptist Church.
 He has served as vice president and president of the Burban Creek Plantation, a hunting reserve located in Taylors, South Carolina.